 We intend to use data science to improve medicine and health and our daily lives and we intend to develop new tools to transform 21st century knowledge and discovery.

 In the fall of 2013, the University announced it would commit $50 million—on top of more than $50 million in previous investments—to greatly expand our work in data science.
-To date, we have raised $27 million toward our goals, thanks to the generous support of many, most notably Robert B. and Pamela M. Goergen, Tim and Robin Wentworth, and the Wegman Family Charitable Foundation.
-Later this spring, we will break ground on the new building that will house the Goergen Institute for Data Science.
+To date, we have raised $27 million toward our goals, thanks to the generous support of many, including Robert B. and Pamela M. Goergen, Tim and Robin Wentworth, and the Wegman Family Charitable Foundation.
+Plans are now underway to construct Wegmans Hall, a new building that will house the Goergen Institute for Data Science and several other academic departments.
 We have also hired 14 faculty members in fields related to data science.

 The remaining funds we raise will support faculty, students, and research.
 Please consider supporting these programs and being a part of the University’s tradition of excellence.

 Trustee Robert B. Goergen and Pamela M. Goergen have committed $11 million to the University of Rochester’s Institute for Data Science.
-The Goergens' support is the latest multimillion-dollar commitment to the University’s data science initiative, the centerpiece of Rochester’s five-year strategic plan.
-In recognition of the Goergens’ commitment, the institute will be named the Goergen Institute for Data Science.
-Read more...
+In recognition of the Goergens’ commitment, the institute will be named the Goergen Institute for Data Science

-Earlier this year, Robin Wentworth and Trustee Tim Wentworth, University of Rochester parents and supporters, committed $3 million to endow the directorship of the Institute for Data Science (IDS).
-Henry Kautz, current IDS director and computer science professor, is the first to hold the title of Robin and Tim Wentworth Director of the Institute for Data Science.
-Read more...
+University of Rochester parents and supporters Robin Wentworth and Trustee Tim Wentworth committed $3 million to endow the directorship of the Institute for Data Science.
+Henry Kautz is the first to hold the title of Robin and Tim Wentworth Director of the Goergen Institute for Data Science.

 For more information on giving opportunities, please contact: